 Added data node y at enterprise-data-0x:8088

-add-data command once and only once for each data node you are joining
+add-data command only once for each data node you are joining to the cluster.

 Issue the following command on any meta node:

 Data Nodes ========== ID TCP Address Version 4 enterprise-data-01:8088 1.5.4-c1.5.4 5 enterprise-data-02:8088 1.5.4-c1.5.4 Meta Nodes ========== TCP Address Version enterprise-meta-01:8091 1.5.4-c1.5.4 enterprise-meta-02:8091 1.5.4-c1.5.4 enterprise-meta-03:8091 1.5.4-c1.5.4

 The output should list every data node that was added to the cluster.